atbcb/ICTTestingBaseline/docs/03FocusOrder.md

     1. Check that any change in the content order is only the result of a user-initiated change

 ### Test Results
-If any of the above checks fail, then this SC fails, and the Baseline Requirement fails
+If any of the above checks fail, then this SC fails, and the Baseline Requirement fails.

 ## Advisory: Tips for streamlined test processes
 * Common keys used to move focus include the Tab, [Shift+Tab], Space bar, ALT, arrow keys, Enter, and directional arrow keys.